opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

 - Enhance interoperability

-The guidelines further directs the scope to be constrained to "features, capabilities, components, and interfaces included in an OPNFV release that are generally available in the industry (e.g., through adoption by an upstream community)", and that compliance verification is evaluated using "functional tests that focus on defined interfaces and/or behaviors without regard to the implementation of the underlying system under test".
+The guidelines further directs the scope to be constrained to "features, capabilities, components, and interfaces included in an OPNFV and ONAP releases that are generally available in the industry (e.g., through adoption by an upstream community)", and that compliance verification is evaluated using "functional tests that focus on defined interfaces and/or behaviors without regard to the implementation of the underlying system under test".